 Financing Instrument: Grants

-Project scale: Current funding efforts within the sustainable forestry theme range from CHF400,000 to CHF10,000,000.
-The GPCCE has a budget of CHF61,000,000 for 2020.
+Project scale: Recent funding efforts within the sustainable forestry theme range from CHF400,000 to CHF10,000,000.

 Funding for climate change mitigation and adaptation was increased from CHF 350 to 400 million per year by the end of 2024, about 15% of the total funds available for international cooperation.

 Applicable geographical regions/country groups: